StripesFramework/stripes-stuff/README.md

 # Stripes Stuff

-A collection of plugins, extensions and integrations for the Stripes web framework.
+A collection of plugins, extensions and integrations for the [Stripes Framework](https://github.com/StripesFramework/stripes).